Abhijitr18/Pixeleto_test/README.md

 # Pixeleto_test
-Created a custom user model in the database. django rest_api using function based view.
+Created a custom user model in the database.
+Build rest_api using function based view.
 Tested CRUD operations (add/edit/delete user from database) using postman application. basic validation of data.
 Displayed data using pagination.